 - Heat Conduction

 Bread pans come in a range of different materials.
 Each one has unique pros and cons.
 Silicone, glass, and ceramic pans have lower heat conduction — so the pan takes longer to warm up, longer to bake, and longer to cool down.
-Metal bread pans like anodized tin or aluminum, conduct heat a lot quicker.
+Metal bread pans like anodized tin, steel, or aluminum conduct heat a lot quicker.
 They will heat up, start baking, and cool down in what feels like the blink of an eye.
 And while there is no right or wrong answer, these key differences will impact the temperature you bake at or the time it takes until the loaf is done.

 Bread pans might not be a tool you use every day.
 This means they get stored high up in the cupboards or above the fridge where they can be out of the way until bread day.
 But this also means they are not easy to access and might get dropped or banged around.
 You want to make sure the bread pan you choose can hold up under a little bit of abuse.
 Most pans are great for durability, but with glass and ceramic pans, you will need to be more cautious about hauling them in and out of the cupboards.
 They can chip or crack if you aren’t careful.
 You will also want to be sure you avoid extreme temperature fluctuations.
 If you set a hot glass pan in cool water, you run the risk of shattering it.
 Are you giving a loaf away and don’t really care if the bread pan is going to last?
 You can get a disposable loaf pan.